Flash drive installs using Windows Category

-Run DBAN from a Flash Drive: In the following tutorial, we show you how we created a DBAN USB Flash Drive from Windows using our third party Universal USB Installer.
-Darik's Boot and Nuke (DBAN) is a simple bootable data destruction tool created by Darik Horn.
+How to easily install and then run DBAN from a flash drive.
+In the following tutorial, we show you how we created a DBAN bootable USB flash drive from Windows using YUMI.
+Darik’s Boot and Nuke (DBAN) is a simple bootable data destruction tool created by Darik Horn.
 It can be used to securely wipe an entire hard drive or an attached external disk (IDE or SCSI), completely deleting all contents of the disk.
 By following along, you should end up able to boot and run DBAN from a USB device.

 In the following section, I will show you how we installed Puppy Arcade to a USB Flash Drive using Windows.
 Puppy Arcade (created by Scott Jarvis), is a remix of Puppy Linux with a strong focus on Console Game Emulation.
 It includes some of the most popular Console Game Emulation software available for Linux.
 Of course you will still need to supply your own game ROMS.

 Some of the Console Game Systems that can be emulated include; Amiga, Atari, Amstrad, Arcade Machines, Colecovision, Commodore (64/128/VIC20/PET), GameBoys (GB, GBC, GBA), GameGear, Genesis, MasterSystem, MS DOS, NeoGeo, NeoGeo CD, NES/Famicom, PC Engine/TurboGrafix 16, PSX, Scumm, SNES and ZX Spectrum.